go-jet/jet/wiki/INSERT.md

-The PostgreSQL INSERT statement is used to insert a single record or multiple records into a table.
+INSERT statement is used to insert a single record or multiple records into a table.
 More about PostgreSQL INSERT statement can be found here: https://www.postgresql.org/docs/11/sql-insert.html

 Following clauses are supported: